 5. Knowledge of Software Systems and Tools

 A good working knowledge of applications like Excel and Access will help you manage your tasks competently.
+And you can even plan routes efficiently with Google Maps.
 But these are just basic skills.
 You must also be proficient in using software programs such as SAP and other industry-specific software essential for better management of supply chains.

 Analytical Capabilities A Supply Chain Analyst Needs